XjSv/Cooked/readme.txt

 * Cooking times with clickable, interactive timers.
 * Very developer-friendly with loads of hooks & filters.
 * Servings switcher to adjust ingredient amounts.
+* Ingredient Substitutions - Add alternative ingredients for dietary restrictions or preferences.
+* CSV Import - Bulk import recipes from CSV files with support for ingredients, directions, substitutions, and more.
 * And more to come...

 Of course, if you want even more, you can always check out the [PRO](https://cooked.pro) version of Cooked.
 It adds features like ratings & favorites, recipe submissions, and so much more.